Approximate Distance Sensitivity Oracles in Subquadratic Space: Sublinear Query Time for Long Paths

 \subsection{Trapezoids and Expaths}

-For the interface of \emph{FT}, we need a bit of terminology from the work by \citet{ChCoFiKa17}.
+For the interface of \emph{FT}, we need a bit of terminology from the work by Chechik et al.~\cite{ChCoFiKa17}.
 Recall the high-level description of the original FT-trees in \Cref{sec:overview}.
 We now make precise what we mean by all failures in $F$ being ``far away'' from a given path.
-Let $0< \eps < 3$; moreover, it is bounded away from $3$ ($\varepsilon$ may depend on the input).
+Let $0< \eps < 3$; moreover, we assume it to be bounded away from $3$.
+(Recall that $\varepsilon$ may depend on the input.)
 We use $V(F)$ for the set of endpoints of failing edges.

 \begin{definition}[$\frac{\eps}{9}$-trapezoid] Let $F \subseteq E$ a set of edges, $u,v \in V$, and $P$ a $u$-$v$-path in $G-F$.
 The $\frac{\eps}{9}$\emph{-trapezoid} around $P$ in $G-F$ is